aws-samples/aws-textract-comprehend-lex-chatbot/README.md

-## Derive Dialogue based Insights from text in Images (JPEG/PNG) or PDF files using Amazon Textract, Amazon Comprehend and an Amazon Lex Chatbot
+## Deriving Dialogue based Insights from text in Images (JPEG/PNG) or PDF files using Amazon Textract, Amazon Comprehend and an Amazon Lex Chatbot

 Extracting and analyzing text from images or PDFs is a classic machine learning (ML) and natural language processing (NLP) problem.
 When extracting the